exasol/notebook-connector/doc/user_guide/user-guide.md

 * Raise an error if the name has already been used.
 * Clone the SLC Git repository to the local file system.

-The constructor of class `ScriptLanguageContainer` verifies the SCS to contain the flavor and the SLC repository to be cloned to the local file system.
+The constructor of class `ScriptLanguagesContainer` verifies the SCS to contain the flavor and the SLC repository to be cloned to the local file system.